General election 2024 timings: key dates for King’s Speech and next Budget

 Sign up

-So, with the 4 July election now fast-approaching, what are the key dates you need to be aware of over the coming weeks - and how does the transfer of power take place?
-We’ve explained everything you need to know.
+But what are the key dates you need to be aware of now the election result has been revealed?
+Here's everything you need to know.

-With the dissolution of Parliament on 30 May (elections have to take place 25 working days after the House of Commons is dissolved), there are currently no MPs.
-Anyone who was an MP and wants to stand again is now known simply as a ‘candidate’.
-Almost all constituency work will grind to a halt until after the election period.
+After the dissolution of Parliament on 30 May (this has to happen 25 working days before an election), there were no MPs.
+Anyone who was an MP and wanted to stand again became known simply as a ‘candidate’.
+So, almost all constituency work ground to a halt until the polling date passed.

-Despite there being no MPs, government ministers technically remain in their positions for what is known officially as the ‘pre-election period’.
-So, for example, Jeremy Hunt is still the Chancellor of the Exchequer.
-But there are restrictions about what they can do in the role that are set out by convention.
+Despite there being no MPs, government ministers technically remained in their positions for what is known officially as the ‘pre-election period’.
+So, for example, Jeremy Hunt was still the Chancellor of the Exchequer up until 4 July.
+But there are restrictions about what ministers can do in their roles that are set out by convention.

 According to the Institute for Government think tank, they aren’t meant to announce major new policies.
 They can act on an issue if delaying it until after the election takes place would be “detrimental to the national interest” or lead to a waste of public money.
 So, in theory, ministers keep things ticking along so that they - or a new government - can pick things up with as little disruption as possible after the polling date.